longhorn/website/content/docs/1.6.0/advanced-resources/security/volume-encryption.md

 weight: 2
 ---

-Longhorn supports encrypted volumes by utilizing the linux kernel module `dm_crypt` via `cryptsetup` for the encryption.
-Further we use the Kubernetes secret mechanism for key storage, which can be further encrypted and guarded via appropriate permissions.
-An encrypted volume results in your data being encrypted while in transit as well as at rest, this also means that any backups taken from that volume are also encrypted.
+Longhorn supports volume encryption at the storage class level, which means that volumes in both `Filesystem` and `Block` mode can be encrypted while in transit and at rest.
+Moreover, backups taken from encrypted volumes are also encrypted.
+This is all accomplished through the Linux kernel module `dm_crypt`, the command-line utility `cryptsetup`, and Kubernetes Secrets. `dm_crypt` and `cryptsetup` handle the creation and management of encrypted devices, while Secrets (and related permissions) facilitate secure storage of encryption keys.

 # Requirements